Stormwater is created when rain and/or snowmelt run over the top of rooftops, pavement, lawns, natural areas and on top of soil.

 Help Protect Your Water

-Apply fertilizers, pesticides and other outdoor chemicals according to the instructions on the label.
-If you can limit or eliminate the use of fertilizer by using organic fertilizer or compost, that's even better!
+- Apply fertilizers, pesticides and other outdoor chemicals according to the instructions on the label.
+Sweep any granules on the concrete back onto the lawn.
+If you can limit or eliminate the use of fertilizer by using organic fertilizer or compost, that’s even better!